Council budgets and spending

 Statement of Accounts

 Redditch Borough Council's financial year runs from April to March and following the end of each financial year it publishes an annual statement of accounts.
 The accounts are one of the means by which the Council demonstrates its stewardship of public money and they present the financial position of the Council as at 31 March each year.
 They are produced in the format stipulated by the Chartered Institute of Public Finance and Accountancy (CIPFA) in accordance with best accounting practice.

-The council will publish the dates of its public inspection period as soon as the draft 2019/20 statement of accounts has been approved.
+The council is continuing to work to complete the Annual Accounts and will publish the dates of its public inspection period as soon as the unaudited Statement of Accounts 2020/21 are available

 Auditor appointments to principal local government and police bodies from 2018/19